jamesworden/ChessOfCardsUI/README.md

 # ChessOfCardsUI

 ## What is this?
-This repository contains the code for [chessofcards.com](https://chessofcards.com/).
+This repository contains the code for the UI in [chessofcards.com](https://chessofcards.com/).

 ---